Alexander Forbes, 4th Lord Forbes of Pitsligo: Works

-In 1734 he published ‘Essays Moral and Philosophical.’
-He wrote ‘Thoughts concerning Man's Condition’ in 1732, and it was published in 1763, and again in 1835, with memoir by his kinsman Lord Medwyn.
+In 1734 he published Essays Moral and Philosophical.
+He wrote Thoughts concerning Man's Condition in 1732.
+It was published in 1763, and again in 1835, with memoir by his kinsman Lord Medwyn.

 Family

-He was twice married: first, to Rebecca, daughter of John Norton, merchant, London, by whom he had one son, John, Master of Forbes, who purchased his father's estate upon his death; and secondly, to Elizabeth Allen, who had been companion to his first wife, but by this marriage there was no issue.
+He was twice married: first, to Rebecca, daughter of John Norton, a London merchant by whom he had one son, John, Master of Forbes, who purchased his father's estate upon his death; and secondly, to Elizabeth Allen, who had been companion to his first wife, but by this marriage there was no issue.
 His grandson, the banker Sir William Forbes, 6th Baronet, purchased Pitsligo Castle.